ThiagoHardt/thiago-hardt-portfolio/README.md

 ### Testing User Stories

- **As a visitor**
+ **As a Visitor, I want to easily understand the main purpose of the site and learn more about the developer.**
- - As a Visitor, I want to easily understand the main purpose of the site and learn more about the developer.
+ - List item

- -  As a Visitor, I want to be able to easily navigate throughout the site to find content.
+**As a Visitor, I want to be able to easily navigate throughout the site to find content.**
- - As a visitor, I want to find previous projects that the developer has been part of.
+ **As a visitor, I want to find previous projects that the developer has been part of.**
- - As a visitor, I want to download the developer’s CV.
+**As a visitor, I want to download the developer’s CV.**
- - As a visitor, I want to contact the developer.
+**As a visitor, I want to contact the developer.**

 **Navbar:**